yash-mb/Lab-2B-esp/Part 8/Readme.md

+# TODO:

+Use the capabilities of your sequencer to implement the ADPS9960 protocol and control the sensor.

 ## Modifications implemented:
 Modified pico-examples example for i2c bus scan in PIO.
 The proximity sensor gave just 2 values 230 or a 231 based on how close to the sensor